omerhakim/Mode_2_Project/README.md

 ## Feature Ingineering

 I tried  different tecnich of feture engneering like log, square and interaction.
-From the original and the new features, I selected only the variables with relatively low p value and created more simple model without lowering significantly the Adjusted R^2.

 <img src = "./images/image8.png">

 A